pique-pixel/react-native-test-demo/README.md

 As Mock shown in  https://balsamiq.cloud/s1yfxvo/prly0w/r2278

-Below are the steps that has been compeleted :
+Below are the steps that has been completed :

 #### 1. Displays a two tab feed of images :